About Global Classroom

 One To World's Global Guides bring insights into classrooms based on their own experiences, serve as role models for newly arrived immigrant youth and American-born students alike, and help program partners, classroom teachers, and afterschool coordinators incorporate diverse global perspectives in reaching their curricular goals.
 In bringing first-hand knowledge to a wide range of academic disciplines, Global Classroom helps students and teachers communicate across cultures to reduce the potential for misunderstanding and conflict based on racial, ethnic, and cultural differences.

-Global Classroom is always interested in building new partnerships to broaden reach within the New York City area.
+Global Classroom is always interested in building new partnerships to broaden our reach.
 For more information contact Adana Austin, Director of Global Classroom, or call (212) 431-1195.

 Our Thematic Units